-Easter Grazing Platter is the ultimate spring charcuterie board loaded with cheese, meats, fresh fruit and veggies, nuts and delicious Easter candy.
+Easter Charcuterie Board is the ultimate spring charcuterie board loaded with cheese, meats, fresh fruit and veggies, nuts and delicious Easter candy.
 Serve it for brunch or as pre-dinner appetizer platter!

 There is no better holiday appetizer than an impressive charcuterie board in my opinion.
 Themed grazing boards are my favorite to make because you can really let your creativity loose and create something special!